sindresorhus/eslint-plugin-unicorn/docs/rules/prevent-abbreviations.md

 Type: `boolean`\
 Default: `false`

-Pass `"checkShorthandProperties": true` to check variables declared as shorhand properties in object destructuring.
+Pass `"checkShorthandProperties": true` to check variables declared as shorthand properties in object destructuring.

 With this set to `true` the following code will be reported.